This annual awards program remembers

 Mark Samuelian and builds on his legacy

-The first annual AwardS Reception was held at the WOLFSONIAN/FIU IN MIAMI BEACH on October 26, 2023
+The 2ND annual AwardS Reception was held at the Miami Beach botanical gardens on NOVEMber 18, 2024

 Applicant projects can include private and public structures and infrastructure completed, or under construction and available to visit.
-They must show benefits to residential buildings (other than dormitories, hotels and short-term rentals) in the following Florida counties (note: additional counties may be added in 2024)
+They must show benefits to residential buildings (other than dormitories, hotels and short-term rentals).
+For 2024 the awards scope has been expanded to include the entire state of Florida.

-The first annual AwardS Reception was held at the Wolfsonian/FIU in Miami BeaCH on October 26, 2023
+The 2ND annual AwardS Reception was held at the miami Beach botanical gardens on NOVEMber 18, 2024

 ---|---|